stephenkoo/react-program-tyler/README.md

 ..* `style-loader css-loader postcss-loader autoprefixer sass-loader node-sass` ..* `html-webpack-plugin` to replicate html files to webpack's /dist folder
 0. `npm i -S react-router`

-(You can use the npm-install-webpack-plugin module to automatically install modules in webpack.config.js & skip above steps.)
+0. `npm i -S raven-js` to use Sentry to check user errors (You can use the npm-install-webpack-plugin module to automatically install modules in webpack.config.js & skip above steps.)

 ## Run webpack